xitongsys/parquet-go/README.md

 ## Note
-* Have tested the parquet file written by parquet-go on many big data platform (Spark/Hive/Presto), everything is ok :)
+* Have tested the parquet file written by parquet-go on many big data plantform (Spark/Hive/Presto), everything is ok :)
 * Almost all the features of the parquet are provided now.

 ## To do